 Acidification protocol: soak in 1% HCL for 3-4 hours, rinse 4X with DIW, bring the pH to 8-9 with NaOH, rinse 2X with DIW, lay out on combusted foil to dry, and wrap in foil once dried.
 Combusted and acidified filters are only necessary if certain filtrate samples are being collected - they are not required for Chlorophyll analysis.
 Since combusted filters are required for Dissolved Organic Carbon (DOC) filtrate (collected from one Chlorophyll replicate), and acidified filters should be used for nutrient (Soluble Reactive Phosphorus) filtrate (collected from one Chlorophyll replicate), it is recommended to combust and acidify chlorophyll-a filters.
+The NaOH step is done because acid will degrade the chlorophyll samples.

-CN filters
+CN filters + Aluminum weigh boats

-25 mm GF/F filters, combusted
+25 mm GF/F filters and aluminum weigh boats, combusted.